orangebrains/PcfComponentGallery/README.md

 Happy coding! 🚀

+# Want to support? 🍵☕

+If you like this idea, you can keep momentum by [treating me to a coffee ;-)](https://buymeacoffee.com/ionavarga)

 ## ⚠️ Disclaimer

 All components in this repository are provided as-is without any warranties or guarantees.
 Use them at your own risk.
 While we strive to maintain high-quality components, we cannot be held responsible for any issues, security risks, or unintended consequences that may arise from their usage.
 Please thoroughly test any component before deploying it in a production environment.
 Effort is put into making components as secure as possible, but being a volunteering project, there simply is no budget for ISV management like bigger firms.